 “Through socially symbolic acts of compensation, they enabled readers to gain pleasure from different depictions of powerful transformation,” Jack Zipes writes.
 “The tales celebrated the rise of seemingly ineffectual, disadvantaged individuals who were associated with such bourgeois and religious virtues as industry, diligence, cleverness, loyalty, and honesty.
 Moreover, the critique of unjust social and political conditions in most of the Grimms’ fairy tales was realized metaphorically by magical means that reconciled the readers of their tales to their helplessness and impotence in society.
 Paradoxically, the result was a rationalization of unjust conditions through magic, which also provided hope that alternative ways of living were possible.”

-“For the most part these heroines indicate that a woman’s best place is in the house as a diligent, obedient, self-sacrificing wife,” Jack Zipes explains regarding Cinderella, Sleeping Beauty, and Snow White.
+“For the most part these heroines indicate that a woman’s best place is in the house as a diligent, obedient, self-sacrificing wife,” Jack Zipes explains of Cinderella, Sleeping Beauty, and Snow White.
 “In the majority of these tales and their imitations, the male is her reward, and it is apparent that, even though he is an incidental character, he arrives on the scene to take over, to govern, and control her future.”

 “If a Grimm protagonist does not communicate with helpers, whether they be beasts, fairies, devils, giants, or hags, he or she is lost,” Jack Zipes writes in The Brothers Grimm.
 “It is interesting that the Grimm protagonist is nothing alone, by him or herself, but becomes omnipotent when assisted by small creatures or outsiders – those figures who are marginal and live on the border between wilderness and civilization, between village and woods, between the earthly world and the other sacred world.”

-“Inevitably they found their way into the forest,” Jack Zipes observes about the Grimms’ fairy tales, but he could just as easily be writing about Grimm itself.
+“Inevitably they found their way into the forest,” Jack Zipes observes about the Grimms’ fairy tales, although he could just as easily be writing about Grimm.
 “It is there that they lose and find themselves.
 It is there that they gain a sense of what is to be done.
 The forest is always large, immense, great, and mysterious.
 No one ever gains power over the forest, but the forest possesses the power to change lives and alter destinies.
 In many ways it is the supreme authority on earth and often the great provider.
 It is not only Hansel and Gretel who get lost in the forest and then return wiser and fulfilled.”

 While the original intent of Jacob and Wilhelm Grimm was to preserve the traditions of the Old World through the fairy tales that they collected, the stories also offered a path to a new and better society.